Shopify/slate/packages/slate-cli/README.md

 This command installs node dependencies (equivalent to running `npm install`) and creates a symbolic link to your global npm directory.

 You should now be able to run slate from your terminal.
-Try running `slate -v` to verify that everything worked.
+Try running `slate -v` to verify that everything worked (if this didn't work, see [Troubleshooting](#troubleshooting) for guidance).

 #### 3. Run slate setup